my2ndhead/hyperthreat/README.md

 # Isn't employee monitoring forbidden in most countries?

 In most countries, privacy laws are very restrictive.
 Care has to be taken, about who is allowed to see critical events.
-While collecting data about employee activity is usually ok, as long as access is restricted to the log files.
-Analyzing employee activity in detail has very tight restriction.
+Collecting data about employee activity is usually ok, as long as access is restricted to the log files.
+Analyzing employee activity in detail has very tight restrictions.
 This is why we developed Hypercrypto.

 The Hypercrypt add-on brings hashing and encrpytion algorithms to Splunk.